OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     # check the software works
     $ samtools --help

-**10) Lets pretend we've tested our tools in our `test_tools_env` and we have decided not to use them in our analysis.
+**10) Let's pretend we've tested our tools in our `test_tools_env` and we have decided not to use them in our analysis.
 Conda makes it really easy to delete environments cleanly**

     # First move out of the environment by `deactiviating it`
     $ mamba deactivate